geo-chen/Hella/README.md

 ## Disclosure
 16 Feb 2025 - Disclosure to Hella's securemail

 17 Feb 2025 - Also contacted Hella's generic inbox

-7 Mar 2025 - Follow up to get Hella's response
+7 Mar 2025 - 2nd follow up to get Hella's response

-17 Mar 2025 - Coordinated with Mitre to publish this writeup and get the CVE assignments 17 Mar 2025 - Hella's security team reached out requesting for temporary takedown 18 Mar 2025 - Redacted repo for 3 months
+17 Mar 2025 - Coordinated with Mitre to publish this writeup and get the CVE assignments

+17 Mar 2025 - Hella's security team reached out requesting for temporary takedown

+18 Mar 2025 - Redacted repo for 3 months